Self-care

 • feel hopeless that you’ll ever be in control of food

-There are a lot of reasons stress or emotional eating cycle repeats over and over.
+There are a lot of reasons why the stress or emotional eating cycle repeats over and over.

-The reason with the biggest impact is that you feel near immediate relief in the moment.
+The reason for the most significant impact is that you feel near immediate relief.

-There’s a whole lot of brain chemical reasons why people feel a sense of control and relief after eating.
-Regardless of how long the relief lasts, using stress or emotional eating brings relief from uncomfortable feelings.
+There are many brain-chemical reasons why people feel a sense of control and relief after eating.
+Stress or emotional eating relieves uncomfortable feelings regardless of how long the relief lasts.

 The desire to create and maintain a calm state is a powerful drive.
 When emotional reactivity is high, stress or emotional eating is one of the quickest legal ways to get calm.

-Over the past few decades, the intersection of psychology and neuroscience have shown us that our emotions, how we as feel, think, manage, and understand our experiences, is in large part based in learning how to cope and manage different states of being.
+Over the past few decades, the intersection of psychology and neuroscience has shown us that our emotions, how we feel, think, manage, and understand our experiences, are primarily based on learning how to cope and manage different states of being.

-What’s important about this is that we have the opportunity to learn new skills at point in our lives.
+What’s important about this is that we can learn new skills eventually.

-The bottom line is that you can learn how to become a Conscious Eater even after years, decades even – of stress or emotional eating or dieting.
+The bottom line is that you can learn how to become a conscious eater after years, decades, or even – of stress, emotional eating, or dieting.

 Mind, body and heart peace.

-When emotions are vague, people tend to generalize them and think in broad brush strokes: “I feel bad or depressed, or sad, or mad, etc.”
+When emotions are vague, people generalize them and think in broad brush strokes: “I feel bad or depressed, sad or mad, etc.”

 This is a good start and you can develop a more refined, specific emotional vocabulary to help you even more.

-It’s in our human nature seek feeling good as much as possible, so when uncomfortable feelings surface you probably want to get rid of them as quickly as possible.
+It’s in our nature to seek to feel as good as possible, so when uncomfortable feelings surface, you probably want to eliminate them as quickly as possible.

-Spending time pondering the subtleties of sadness isn’t something most people tend to do without some sort of highly motivating factor to do it.
+Spending time pondering the subtleties of sadness isn’t something most people tend to do without some highly motivating factor to do it.

 Emotional self-awareness requires you to be specific.

-Becoming a Conscious Eater helps you increase your emotional vocabulary, so that you are more aware of what you feel.
-When this happens you more options for calming and soothing yourself, without needing food to do the job for you.
+Becoming a Conscious Eater helps you increase your emotional vocabulary to become more aware of your feelings.
+When this happens, you have more options for calming and soothing yourself without needing food to do the job for you.

-While I can’t promise that this is an easy task, what I can tell you is that just like learning anything new, with intentional practice you’ll become more skillful.
+While I can’t promise that this is an easy task, I can tell you that just like learning anything new, you’ll become more skillful with intentional practice.

 Vague feelings lead to no specific action plan and lead to stress or emotional eating.